josergz/weather_app/README.md

 ---

-## Acknowledgments 🙏

-- Thanks to [Weather API](https://www.weatherapi.com/) for providing the weather data.
-- Special thanks to the React and Firebase communities for their amazing tools and resources.

----

 ## Feedback and Contributions 🤝

 If you have any feedback, suggestions, or would like to contribute to this project, feel free to open an issue or submit a pull request.
 We appreciate your support! 😊